Is Taylor Swift a Biden psyop? Here’s the far-right’s ‘evidence’

 On Newsmax that same day, anchor Greg Kelly struck a note of evangelical disapproval when he denounced Ms Swift’s fans for “worshipping” her and declaring: “This is a little bit of what idolatry, I think, looks like.
 And you’re not supposed to do that.
 In fact, if you look it up in the Bible, it’s a sin!”

-Fox News commentators including Sean Hannity, Jeanine Pirro and Tomi Lahren soon joined in the fun as Rolling Stone quoted a MAGA insider threatening a “holy war” against the star if she attempted to jeopardise Donald Trump’s chances of returning to the White House.
+Fox News commentators including Sean Hannity, Jeanine Pirro and OutKick host Tomi Lahren soon joined in the fun as Rolling Stone quoted a Maga insider threatening a “holy war” against the star if she attempted to jeopardise Donald Trump’s chances of returning to the White House.

 Taylor’s version